reqnroll/Reqnroll.Actions/Plugins/README.md

 ## Intermediate plugins

-Libraries that are consumed by other plugins and not *nessasarily* intended for direct use inside of your project, but could be useful in some use cases.
+Libraries that are consumed by other plugins and not *necessarily* intended for direct use inside of your project, but could be useful in some use cases.

 - [Reqnroll.Actions.Configuration](./Reqnroll.Actions.Configuration)
   - Consumed within the other plugins to handle configuration.